MrBounty/ZipponDB/README.md

 - **Entity:** An entity is one instance of a struct.
 - **Member:** A member is one data saved in a struct.
 E.g. `name` in `User`

+# How does it work ?

+TODO: Create a tech doc of what is happening inside.

 # Roadmap

 #### v0.1 - Base